How simple it is, when you hear intellectual property attorneys describe the difference of both: copyright and trademark laws.

 Set up a “trademark watch” service to protect your rights.

-In case of registered trademark, you can protect your brand identity and, what is the most important – prevent usage of your name and design by third parties.
+In case of registered trademark, you can protect your brand identity and, what is the most important – prevent usage of your business name and design by third parties.

 7. Copyright Infringement